8 Days Tibet Spiritual Loop

 Overview of 8 Days Tibet Spiritual Loop

 8 Days Tibet Spiritual Loop is a popular package of Tibet Universal Tours and Travel.
 This spiritual tour is a signature of our tour package.
-It is not just another sightseeing tour; but, more importantly, it is designed to provide you with a light but rewarding experience to immerse yourself into the rich Tibetan cultural religious aspects, as well as to guarantee some level of mental peace one much needs in a modern busy life.
+It is not just another sightseeing tour; but, more importantly, it is designed to provide you with a light but rewarding experience to immerse yourself into the rich Tibetan cultural religious aspects, as well as to guarantee some level of mental peace one much needs in the modern busy life.

 We will start out with tours around the best-loved sights in Tibet, including the Potala Palace and the Jokhang Temple, Sera Monastery, and Drepung Monastery.
 We will then embark on a“loop-line extended tour”, outside Lhasa valley, with travels, first of all, to Namtso lake, which is the largest salt lake in Tibet, then to Reting Monastery, to Drigung Til Monastery thereafter, to Tidrum Nunnery and hot spring next, to Ganden Monastery, finally, before we head back from there to Lhasa.

 Tour Map of 8 Days Tibet Spiritual Loop

 Detailed Itinerary of 8 Days Tibet Spiritual Loop

 Day 1: Arrive in Lhasa Elevation 3590 meters

 - Arrive in Lhasa – collection from Lhasa airport or train station